K9s/gitlab-release-pipeline/README.md

 ### `Deploy`

 A deployment is when an artifact is put into a particular environment for use.
-Not all pipelines will need the concept of a deployment, for example a python library or docker container used as a build container.
+Not all pipelines will need the concept of a deployment, for example a python library or docker container.

 Similar to publishing, deploys have three 'kinds' that are often configured exactly the same but serve different purposes.